G-Core/product-documentation/documentation/account-settings/manage-service-notifications.md

 ### How does it work

-Limitation notifications are available for CDN and Storage (bucket) services.
+Limitation notifications are available for CDN and Object Storage (bucket) services.

 Traffic or another counting starts on the first day of each month.